mhausenblas/eksphemeral/README.md

 target email address (in the `owner` field of the cluster spec, see below for details) in the [EU (Ireland)](https://docs.aws.amazon.com/general/latest/gr/rande.html) `eu-west-1` region.

-We're then in the position to install the EKSphemeral CLI and control plane:
+We're then in the position to install the EKSphemeral CLI and control plane (here shown for an install below your home directory):

 ```sh
 $ curl https://get.eksphemeral.info/install.sh | sudo bash